8 tips to improve your local SEO rankings

 TIP 5 – Add Local Business Schema

-Ever searched for ‘Cinema Film Times’ and seen them automatically appear after doing a search and showing the times are your local nearest cinemas, this is called ‘Structured Mark-up’ where the information is placed on your site via Structured Data and Schema Mark-up Code.
+Ever searched for ‘Cinema Film Times’ and see them automatically appear after doing a search and showing the times are your local nearest cinemas, this is called ‘Structured Mark-up’ where the information is placed on your site via Structured Data and Schema Mark-up Code.
 This tells Google and other search engines key snippets of information about your businesses and products.
 A highly effective tool to target local consumers searching for specific opening times, products and services.